Knowledge Injection into Dialogue Generation via Language Models: Derivation of InjK

+Recall that in Method Section in the main content, we define notations $x$ for dialogue history, $y$ for response, and $z$ for the knowledge.
+To clarify more, we define $\tilde{y}$ as the ground-truth response, $\hat{y}$ as the generated response, $\tilde{z}$ as the labeled knowledge, and $\hat{z}$ as the estimated knowledge.
+When using $y$ or $z$, we do not specify its status but represent it as the variable for description.
+Moreover, we denote the knowledge domain as $\mathbb{Z}$ and assume all $z\in\mathbb{Z}$.

-Suppose $z$ is a confounding variable besides $x$ of $y$, but $z$ is an unobserved one.
-Also, as defined, variable $z$ is a cause of $y$ other than $x$ if and only if $P(y|x,z) > P(y|x)$.
-When applying the inequality to real scenarios, we can rewrite it as the following. \begin{lemma} given $(x,y,\hat{z})\sim P_D$, where $P_D$ is the real data distribution, and $\hat{z}$ contains information useful to $y$ and different from $x$.
+Borrowing the concept of Causality~\cite{hlavavckova2007causality}, we can suppose $z$ is a confounding variable besides $x$ of $y$ since it contains extra information for $y$ that $x$ does not have.
+However, when having no knowledge during training, $z$ is an unobserved variable that needs us to discover.
+As the concept of Causality, variable $z$ is a cause to $y$ other than $x$ if and only if $P(y|x,z) > P(y|x)$.
+This means $z$ gives {\it extra, useful} information to infer $y$.
+We can rewrite the inequality in a more realistic scenario as the following. \begin{lemma} given $(x,\tilde{y},\tilde{z})\sim P_D$, where $P_D$ is the real data distribution, and $\tilde{z}$ contains information useful to $\tilde{y}$ and different from $x$.

-\end{lemma} where $\theta$ is the parameter for a generation model that takes the real personality $\hat{z}$ as an input.
+\end{lemma} where $\phi$ is the parameters of the generative model that only takes $x$ as input, and $\theta$ is the ones that also takes $\tilde{z}$ as input.